sudara/melatonin_test_helpers/README.md

 REQUIRE_THAT(myAudioBlock, isEmptyAfter(256));
 ```

-The block is empty after this sample number.
+Passes when the block only contains zeros after this sample number.

 ## Other helpers

-The matchers above below all depend on free functions test helpers (prepended with `block`) which can be used seperately.
+The matchers above call out to free functions test helpers (prepended with `block`) which can be used seperately.

-So for example you can do use the Catch2 the matcher style:
+So for example you can do use the Catch2 matcher style:

 ```cpp
 REQUIRE_THAT(myAudioBlock, isFilledUntil(256));